Class meets MWF 3:30-4:20PM in Wean Hall 7316

 QC176.G8513 1989

-The principal content of the course will be drawn from Kittel, including homework assignments.
-Ashcroft and Mermin is a popular graduate level text covering similar material at a more advanced level.
+The principal content of the course will be drawn from Simon, including homework assignments.
+Kittel provides an alternative presentation of these topics.
+The books by Guinier display a broad view of condensed matter physics emphasizing a qualitative understanding and real-world relevance.
+Ashcroft and Mermin is a popular graduate level text at an advanced level.
 Goodstein has excellent background material on thermal physics, a chapter on solids offering a nice "thumbnail sketch" of this course, and a chapter on superconductivity.
-The books by Guinier display a broad view of condensed matter physics emphasizing a qualitative understanding and real-world relevance.

-Grading: Letter grades will be based on weekly homework assignments, midterm exams and a final exam.
-Homework assignments are listed here.
-Homework and exam scores will be posted at Blackboard.
+Grading: Letter grades will be based on homework, midterm exams and a final exam.
+You can view your grades on Canvas.
+Homework assignments are listed here and will be handed in on Canvas.
+Late homeworks will be accepted with a 10% deduction.

 Course Outline: